 Any student or students who believe they have been the target of unresolved, severe, or persistent harassment, intimidation or bullying, or any other person in the school community who observes or receives notice that a student has or may have been the target of unresolved, severe, or persistent harassment, intimidation or bullying may report incidents verbally or in writing to any staff member.

 Step 1: Filing an Incident Reporting Form

 In order to protect a targeted student from retaliation, a student need not reveal his identity on an Incident Reporting Form.
 The form may be filed anonymously, confidentially, or the student may choose to disclose his or her identity (non-confidential).

 Status of Reporter

 Individuals may file a report without revealing their identity.
 No disciplinary action will be taken against an alleged aggressor based solely on an anonymous report.
-Schools may identify complaint boxes or develop other methods for receiving anonymous, unsigned reports.
+Schools may identify complaint boxes, use online reporting processes, or develop other methods for receiving anonymous, unsigned reports.
 Possible responses to an anonymous report include enhanced monitoring of specific locations at certain times of day or increased monitoring of specific students or staff.
 (Example: An unsigned Incident Reporting Form dropped on a teacher’s desk led to the increased monitoring of the boys’ locker room in 5th period.

 Individuals may ask that their identities be kept secret from the accused and other students.
 Like anonymous reports, no disciplinary action will be taken against an alleged aggressor based solely on a confidential report.
 (Example: A student tells a playground supervisor about a classmate being bullied but asks that nobody know who reported the incident.
 The supervisor says, “I won’t be able to punish the bullies unless you or someone else who saw it is willing to let me use their names, but I can start hanging out near the basketball court, if that would help.”)